hrishikesh03/ETL-Project/Sales Reports/_ReadMe.txt

 #These are sales reports for various brands operating through multiple hubs.
 #Each brand has different format of its sales report.
 #Main challenge here is to stage this all data within single table to draw analytics.
+#Master template.xlsx is the universal template to be picked up for staging data to SQL DB.
+#For each brand and hub there are some transformations are executed through python and then it is staged to SQL DB

 BTM (ITI)- 01
 	 - Dabur CCD (KIA) - 01
 	 - Dabur Real(Hyundai) - 02